neyneyalldayday/Project_2/README.md

 ## Usage
 * User can Create an account and Sell items by filling out the "sell form" and the option to upload an image is also on the form.
-THe user can also search items by item name or item category in order to buy items.
+The user can also search items by item name or item category in order to buy items.

 ## Contributing
 * Pull requests welcome